th3Hellion/ESP32-Sensor-Project/README.md

 ### Setup a TIG stack

 I chose to setup visualization stack by running all of it inside of a docker container, to do that I used docker compose to easily pull the images and make the containers.
 I mark ports from the container to my local machine this is so that I can access it from `localhost` and make volumes this is to preserve the data and the setting done after restarting the container.

+The TIG stack is a powerful data analytics platform that combines Telegraf, InfluxDB, and Grafana to collect, store, and visualize time-series data for monitoring which is great for this project.

 ```yaml
 version: "3"